felixlopz/hubrise-test-task/content/apps/zelty/en/troubleshooting.md

 1. Open the **Actions** dropdown and select **View logs** or **View activity** to see transactions between the Zelty and HubRise.

 ![Zelty Connection on HubRise](../images/004-en-2x-zelty-connection-on-hubrise.png)

+## Zelty Support

+Zelty support team can be contacted at [support@zelty.fr ](mailto:support@zelty.fr) for issues with the configuration of the EPOS.